Whitespot ghost shark

 The whitespot ghost shark (Hydrolagus alphus) is a chimaera species in the family Chimaeridae, which lives in parts of the Galápagos Islands in the southeast Pacific Ocean.
-It lives in waters with steep slopes and boulders and grows to a total length of around 40–50 cm.
+It lives in waters with smooth slopes and tiny pebbles and grows to a total length of around 40–50 cm.

 Discovery

 The whitespot ghost shark was first described in 2006 by Kimberly Quaranta, Dominique Didier, Douglas Long, and David Ebert in Zootaxa.
 The specific name, alphus, is Latin and refers to the white spot on its skin.
 Because the species' habitat is too rough for trawls to operate in, the species has only been discovered using submersibles.

 Description

 According to the International Union for Conservation of Nature (IUCN), of the two specimens that were caught and examined, one, a female, had a body length of 24.4 cm and a total length of 48 cm, and the other, a male, had a body length of 24.9 cm and a total length of 41.9 cm.
 The male examined was an adult, while the female was not fully grown yet.
 The chimaera has a single white spot above its pectoral fin about 4–6% the size of its body, after which it is named; aside from this, the chimaera is brown in color.
 With a tint of blue, its paired fins are darker in the center and lighter on the outside.
 It is lighter in color in the area behind its pectoral fin and its second dorsal fin.
 Its width gradually reduces from its body to its narrow tail.

 The whitespot ghost shark's skin is smooth throughout, without any scales.
 It has two dorsal fins; the first is triangular and long, with a spine starting around its midpoint fin and extending far out.
 The second dorsal fin is also long, but is lower.
 Like all members in its genus, the species lacks an anal fin.
 Its head and eyes are both large, with its eyes being about two-fifths the size of its head and green in color.
 A groove connects a corner of its mouth to its nostrils, which are located further front than its mouth and are large.
 The claspers of males, relatively small, split halfway from their innermost point and have denticles at the tip.